janymuong/alx-system_engineering-devops/0x0F-load_balancer/README.md

 - **Web Servers** - `SOME-ID-web-01`, `SOME-ID-web-02`: Multiple backend servers hosting the web application on `Nginx`.

 #### General Info:
-> You could copy files(eg Nginx configuration scripts) to the servers like this in CLI:
+> You could copy files(eg Nginx configuration bash scripts) to the servers like this in CLI:
 >> `$ ./ssh_scp_file some_file.extension server-ip ubuntu ~/.ssh/private_key`

 ### Server Configuration